-Wooden frames are ideal for framing fine art and a popular frame choice.
-Hardwood molding in oak and ash are perfect for all types of fine art.
+Wooden frames are ideal for framing fine art and are a popular frame choice.
+Hardwood moulding in oak and ash are perfect for all types of fine art.

-Fine art oil paintings on canvas stretched on a stretcher frame are often framed with a simple wooden strip around the frame.
-This can be attached to the side of the canvas.
+Fine art oil paintings on canvas stretched on a stretcher frame are often framed with a simple wooden strip around the frame that is attached to the side of the canvas.

-Another very attractive and also popular method to frame canvases is to place the canvas in an upside down wooden box style frame.
+Another very attractive and also popular method to frame canvases is to place the canvas in an upside-down wooden box style frame.
 This method allows a space to be created between the canvas edge and the frame.
-By using the frame upside down makes it easier top secure the canvas to the rebate.

-Soft wood frames can be limed.
-Liming wax is a white finish wax that is rubbed into open grain wood, resulting in a very attractive off-white finish mixed with the grain of the wood and the colour of the wood.
+Softwood frames can be limed.
+Liming wax is a white wax that is rubbed into the open grain of the wood.

 Liming is a great method to restore an old frame and bring it back to life.
 You could buy your own tin and use it to save money on old frames.
-It will only work on raw wood as the wax needs to penetrate into the grain.
-It needs to applied liberally working the wax into the grain pushing excess wax along to cover untreated areas.
+It will only work on untreated wood as the wax must penetrate into the grain of the wood.
+Apply it liberally working the wax into the grain pushing excess wax along to cover untreated areas.